 Any item is only truly “worth” what someone is willing to pay for it.
 The price we pay for a fur coat is objectively determined by factors such as the age of the fur, its condition including the skins, style, size, length and marketability.

 Keep in mind that this is an animal skin considered a biodegradable and perishable item, fur coats do not retain their value like gold, diamonds, furniture or real estate, fur coats are not a commodity or even a necessity, they are considered a Luxurious Indulgence, nothing more you bought it because you wanted to, they were most likely purchased at a time when they were in style.

 You will still need to find someone interested in buying that old fur coat no matter what you personally feel it should be worth, we buy many things in a lifetime that are considered expensive, which we will never receive full value for, it is just the normal course of wanting and consumerism, once again the saying goes, “Something is only worth what you can sell it for!“

 Global warming has had a part on the demise of fur coats, fur is not as desired as it once was for warmth, so we tend to not wear them because we find them heavy and cumbersome.

 Activists such as PETA, GREEN PEACE, have made buying or selling fur coats very uncomfortable for consumers due to fear or just plain public inconvenience, also there is no big demand for wearing or buying a fur coat that holds so much adversity in the marketplace today.

-We also reimburse the shipping cost of pre-owned fur coats shipped to our depot.
+We also reimburse the shipping cost of up to $50, for pre-owned fur coats shipped to our depot.